Real Dads Read campaign: Children’s Libraries in Community Barber Shops and Hair Salons.

 - Strengthening bonds between fathers/male caregivers and their children.

-San Bernardino Fatherhood is seeking to establish at least thirty (30) children libraries in barbershops in the cities of San Bernardino and Highland.
-Our objective is to partner with barbershops to encourage children to read and (most importantly) fathers/male caregivers to read to and with their children while waiting in barbershops.
-San Bernardino Fatherhood will do the “work” in locating, promoting, educating, setting up and monitoring the children reading centers in barber shops for their success.
+San Bernardino Fatherhood is seeking to establish thirty (30) children libraries in barber shops and hair salons in the cities of San Bernardino and Highland.
+Our objective is to partner with barber shops and hair salons to encourage children to read and (most importantly) fathers/male caregivers to read to and with their children while waiting in these businesses.
+San Bernardino Fatherhood does the “work” in locating, promoting, educating, setting up, and monitoring these children “reading centers” for their success.

-We are seeking a donation of books for each of our partnering barbershop locations.
-The children targeted should be from ages zero (0) to eleven (11) years.
-Research evidence stresses the importance of early childhood literacy and children reading at “grade level” by the third grade to increase outcomes for future success.
+We are seeking both financial and book donations for each of our partnering barber shop and hair salon locations.
+The children targeted are from ages zero (0) to eleven (11) years old.
+Research evidence stresses the importance of early childhood literacy and children reading at “grade level” by the third grade to increase positive outcomes for their future.